 Many newspapers and local news programs report the air quality index, and you can also visit airnow.gov.

-Common paper air masks can filter dust and other large particles, but for smoke, the California Department of Public Health recommends respirators or masks rated N95 or P100.
+Common paper air masks can filter dust and other large particles, but for smoke, the California Department of Public Health recommends respirators or a non-medical grade mask rated KN95 or P100.
 Make sure it has a good seal.

 Still, it’s important to limit exposure.
 That means taking frequent breaks indoors, and staying indoors with windows closed when the outdoor air quality index is especially high.